Glen Cove, New York

-Glen Cove is a city in Nassau County, on the North Shore of Long Island, New York, United States.
-The city's population was 28,365 at the time of the 2020 census.
+Glen Cove is a city located in Nassau County, on the North Shore of Long Island, New York.
+The city's population was 28,365 at the time of the 2020 census – its highest ever decennial count.

 Of Nassau County's five municipalities, Glen Cove is one of two that are cities, rather than towns – the other being Long Beach.

 Glen Cove was considered part of the affluent, early 20th-century Gold Coast of Long Island, as the properties located along the area's waterfront were initially developed as large country estates by wealthy entrepreneurs and businessmen (such as J.P.
 Morgan, Phipps, Pratt, and Prybil).

 Historically, with the onset of the Industrial Revolution, Glen Cove blossomed in the areas of manufacturing, agriculture and local retail, all of which were operated and staffed by a diverse workforce.
-The local opportunities—for potential business owners, entrepreneurs, and those seeking employment—attracted numerous immigrants from Europe, largely from Ireland, Italy, and Eastern Europe.
+The local opportunities—for potential business owners, entrepreneurs, and others seeking employment—attracted numerous immigrants from Europe, largely from Ireland, Italy, and Eastern Europe.
 Since the 20th century, Glen Cove has also become the home for new waves of immigrants seeking opportunities from Central and South America, as well as parts of Asia.

 History

-Ancient cultures of indigenous peoples had lived in the area for thousands of years.
+Ancient cultures of Indigenous peoples had lived in the area for thousands of years.
 At the time of European contact, bands of the Lenape (Delaware) nation inhabited western Long Island and the areas along today's New York Harbor and adjacent New Jersey, as well as further south down the coast, through present-day Pennsylvania and Delaware, and along the Delaware River.
 They spoke an Algonquian language.
-By 1600, however, the band inhabiting this local area was called the Matinecock (Metoac), after their location.
+By 1600, however, the band inhabiting this local area was called the Matinecock, after their location.

-17th Century
+17th and 18th centuries

 Glen Cove was used as a port by the English, and for those coming and going further inland to New England.
 On May 24, 1668, Joseph Carpenter of Warwick, Rhode Island, purchased about 2000 acre of land to the northwest of the Town of Oyster Bay from the Matinecock.
 Later that year, he admitted four male residents of Oyster Bay as co-partners in the project—the brothers Nathaniel, Daniel, and Robert Coles along with Nicholas Simkins.
 The five young men, known as The Five Proprietors, named the settlement 'Musketa Cove Plantation'; musketa meaning "place of rushes" in the Lenape language.